-Maison Vernain is committed to complying with the rules in force introduced by the UN or other regulatory bodies.
+Maison Vernain SA is committed to complying with the rules in force introduced by the UN or other regulatory bodies.

 The business is committed to working in accordance with all the treaties that exist on diamond trading.

 In 2003, Maison Vernain signed the Kimberley Treaty at national level, and in May 2006, it undertook to commit to a code of ethics within the Federation of the Swiss Jewellery and Watch Industries.